socketsupply/nat-traversal-spec/SPEC.md

       - If `currentTime` - `lastPongReceived` > `keepalive` * `1.5`, the peer is Inactive
       - Otherwise the peer is considered Active
     - IF there is an interface change, the NAT type is re-evaluated and the function returns
-    - IF the time ellapsed is greater than a single cycle of the interval
+    - IF the time elapsed is greater than a single cycle of the interval
       - FOR every peer in this `.peers` map, send `MsgPing`
       - FOR every swarm in this `.swarms` map, send `MsgJoin`
     - The NAT type is not well defined, it is re-evaluated

 ### NAT Evaluation

 A router's routing table or firewall may drop "unsolicited" packets.
 So simply binding a port and waiting for connections won't work.
-However, a router (even one with a firewall) can be cooerced into accepting packets in a perfectly safe way.
+However, a router (even one with a firewall) can be coerced into accepting packets in a perfectly safe way.
 There are 3 conditions where a NAT (and Firewall) will allow inbound traffic.

 1) The user manually configures port forwarding/mapping.